anthonycoffey/wake-the-nile/memory-bank/progress.md

 ## What Works

-*   **Video Slider:** The `[glide]` shortcode is functional and renders a video carousel populated by the "video" custom post type.
-The slider is responsive on desktop and mobile devices.
+*   **Video Slider:** The `[video_coverflow]` shortcode is functional and renders a video carousel using Swiper.js.
+The slider is responsive and uses lazy loading to efficiently load videos, improving performance.
 *   **Show Fields Blocks:** The custom Gutenberg blocks for the "show" post type are registered and render correctly on the front end.
 *   **Google Maps Integration:** The Google Maps block is functional, provided a valid API key is entered in the settings.
 The Maps JavaScript API is now loaded using the stable `quarterly` channel.
 *   **Settings Page:** The admin settings page for the Google Maps API key is present and functional.